On Store Languages of Language Acceptors: Introduction

-It is well-known that $S(M)$ is a regular language for any $\NPDA$ $M$ \cite{CFHandbook}.
-This result was key to showing properties of $\NPDA$s, e.g., in deciding whether the set of all infixes (subwords) of a reversal-bounded $\NPDA$ is equal to $\Sigma^*$ (i.e., is dense) \cite{DLT2015}.
-In this paper, the store languages of several models of language acceptors are studied.
-Results that generalize (in often non-obvious ways) the aforementioned result concerning $\NPDA$s are obtained, such as the following: \begin{enumerate} \item The following automata models with one-way read-only input, all produce regular store languages: $k$-flip pushdown automata \cite{flipPushdown} (which are like pushdown automata but can flip the pushdown store up to $k$ times), reversal-bounded queue automata, nondeterministic Turing machines with a reversal-bounded worktape, and stack automata \cite{Stack2,StackAutomata}.
-The result for stack automata was shown recently \cite{KutribCIAA2016} and so our result becomes an alternate proof that follows from existing results in the literature, and a new general and simple method demonstrated here for translating results from two-way to one-way machines. \item The store language of a finite-crossing\footnote{Finite-crossing means that the input head crosses the boundary of any two adjacent input symbols at most a fixed number of times.} two-way nondeterministic machine with reversal-bounded counters can be accepted by a one-way deterministic machine with reversal-bounded counters ($\DCM$). \item There is a non-finite-crossing two-way deterministic finite automaton with only one reversal-bounded counter whose store language cannot be accepted by any $\NPCM$. \item Some machine models (e.g., deterministic pushdown automata with reversal-bounded counters, $\DPCM$) cannot accept their own store languages.
-This shows, as a corollary, that (2) above cannot be strengthened to make $\NCM$ a $\DCM$. \end{enumerate} $\NPCM$s and $\NCM$s have been extensively studied since their introductions in \cite{Ibarra1978, Baker1974}.
-They have found applications in areas such as timed-automata \cite{Dang2001}, model-checking and verification \cite{HagueLin2011,IBARRA2002165}, membrane computing \cite{PaunBook}, and Diophantine equations \cite{IbarraDang}.
+Due to the usefulness of the store language concept, the store languages of several models of language acceptors are studied in this paper.
+For machine models with an undecidable emptiness problem, membership in the store language is undecidable.
+Hence, the investigation of store languages is particularly focused on machine models with a decidable emptiness problem.
+Results are given here that generalize (in often non-obvious ways) the aforementioned result concerning $\NPDA$s to many other machine models, such as the following: \begin{enumerate} \item The following nondeterministic machine models with one-way read-only input have regular store languages: $k$-flip pushdown automata \cite{flipPushdown} (which are like pushdown automata but can flip the pushdown store up to $k$ times), reversal-bounded queue automata, nondeterministic Turing machines with a reversal-bounded worktape, and stack automata \cite{Stack2,StackAutomata}.
+The result for stack automata was shown recently \cite{KutribCIAA2016} and so our result becomes an alternate proof that follows from existing results in the literature.
+Also, a new simple but general method is presented for translating results between two-way machines and one-way machines. \item The store languages of finite-crossing\footnote{Finite-crossing means that the input head crosses the boundary of any two adjacent input symbols at most a fixed number of times.} two-way nondeterministic machines with reversal-bounded counters can be accepted by one-way deterministic machines with reversal-bounded counters ($\DCM$). \item There is a non-finite-crossing two-way deterministic machine with one reversal-bounded counter whose store language cannot be accepted by any $\NPCM$. \item Some machine models (e.g., deterministic pushdown automata with reversal-bounded counters, $\DPCM$) cannot accept their own store languages. \end{enumerate} $\NPCM$s and $\NCM$s have been extensively studied since their introductions in \cite{Ibarra1978, Baker1974}.
+They have found applications in areas such as timed automata \cite{Dang2001}, model-checking and verification \cite{HagueLin2011,IBARRA2002165}, membrane computing \cite{PaunBook}, and Diophantine equations \cite{IbarraDang}.